 Ensure Compatibility with Your CX Tools

 Customer relationship management software should seamlessly integrate with customer experience (CX) tools like chatbots, email marketing platforms, and support ticketing systems.
-This connectivity allows businesses to provide better customer service and maintain consistent communication across all channels.

 Consider the Total Cost of Ownership